lolbat/What-is-wrong-blog/content/posts/front-matter-cms.md

 ---
 title: Front Matter CMS
-description: "Adding the Front Matter CMS might have changed how I will be using my blog"
+description: Adding the Front Matter CMS might have changed how I will be using my blog
 date: 2023-02-15T22:29:04.989Z
-draft: true
+draft: false
 tags:
   - Front Matter
   - Hugo
   - VS Codium
   - Markdown
   - Ulysses
 ---

 A while ago I was talking about possibly using Ulysses as my Markdown writing tool of choice.
 I tried using it to write a few posts to this blog but I ran into several issues.
 I won't go into them in detail but just summarize them by saying that Ulysses will edit the content of the YAML front matter in your files in such a way that is contrary to the YAML specifications.
 Almost everything I do has a YAML header and this was a dealbreaker for me.